 Silent films have varying picture quality.

 There was a time when my only exposure to silent film did not go far beyond Nosferatu and Phantom of the Opera.
 At that time, the silents I saw were in pretty bad shape, the actors looked ghastly, their makeup stood out in a ghoulish way, the movies were played at the wrong speed or were heavily edited, making the films pretty hard to watch.
-Restoration efforts in the present day have significantly altered the offerings of quite a few silent films today, allowing us to see them as they were originally intended to be seen, often with tints or colorization, and proper musical score or synchronized sound.
+Restoration efforts in the present day have significantly altered the offerings of quite a few silent films today, allowing us to see them as they were originally intended to be seen, often with tints and proper musical score or synchronized sound.
 It's often difficult to fathom that such pristine prints depict action from 100 years ago or more.

 Silent films have well known actors and directors from the sound era.